Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Set_Interface.md

 1. Object first() : first element of treeset/sortedset.
 2. Object last() : last element
 3. SortedSet headSet(Object o) : all values coming before o.
-4. SortedSet tailSet(Object o) : all values coming after o,including o.
+4. SortedSet tailSet(Object o) : all values coming after o, including o.
 5. SortedSet subSet(Object a, Object b) : all values between a & b, inlcuding a.
 6. Comparator comparator() : order of sorted set.
 Natural sorting null is null.

 ### NavigableSet Interface
 - child interface of Sorted Set.
 - Contains methods related to Navigation functionality.
-- used to report the closest matches for a given search target/element.
+- Used to report the closest matches for a given search target/element.
 ```
 NavigableSet<> ns = new TreeSet();
 ```
-- Methods of naviagbleSet Interface:
+- Methods of navigableSet Interface:
 1. ns.floor(Objec c) : Greatest element that is less than or equal to c, null is no such element.
 2. ns.lower(Object c) : Greatest element that is less than c, null is no such element.
 3. ns.celling(Object c) : Least element that is greater than or equal to c, null is no such element.